A sparse ADMM-based solver for linear MPC subject to terminal quadratic constraint: Case study

-We consider a system of three objects connected by springs, as illustrated in Figure \ref{fig:masses}, which is inspired by the case study from \cite[\S 5]{Kogel_IFAC_2011}.
-We take the mass of the outer objects as $m = 1$kg and the mass of the central object as $m = 0.5$kg.
+We first consider a system of three objects connected by springs, illustrated in Fig. \ref{fig:masses}, inspired by the case study from \cite[\S 5]{Kogel_IFAC_2011}.
+We take the mass of the outer objects as ${m = 1}$kg, and the mass of the central object as $m = 0.5$kg.
 The spring constants are all taken as $k = 2$N/m.
-There are two external forces acting on the system: a force $F_f$ [N] acting on the first object, and a force $F_l$ [N] acting on the last object, as illustrated in the figure.
-The state of the system is given by the position, $p_i$ [dm]\footnote{We consider the positions in decimetres to improve the numerical conditioning of the problem.}, and velocity, $v_i$ [m/s], of each object, i.e., $x = (p_1, \, p_2, \, p_3, \, v_1, \, v_2, \, v_3)$; and the input is $u = (F_f, \, F_l)$.
-We compute a model \eqref{eq:model} by taking a $0.2$s sampling time and a zero-order hold.
-We consider the following constraints on the positions and forces:
+There are two external forces acting on the system: a force $F_f$ [N] acting on the first object, and a force $F_l$ [N] acting on the last object.
+The state of the system is given by the position, $p_i$ [dm]\footnote{We consider positions in decimeters to improve the numerical conditioning.}, and velocity, $v_i$ [m/s], of each object, i.e., $x = (p_1, \, p_2, \, p_3, \, v_1, \, v_2, \, v_3)$; and the input is $u = (F_f, \, F_l)$.
+We compute a model \eqref{eq:model} by taking a $0.2$s sampling time.
+We consider the following constraints: